The “best” legal systems meet specific criteria that allow their judicial systems to remain effective.

 Bordering Sweden, Norway, and Russia, Finland is another Scandinavian country with a robust implementation of its laws and policies.
 They have managed to eradicate the abuse of government powers, and its 6 million inhabitants reside in one of the few safest nations on earth.

-Finland has several district courts, six courts of appeal, and a supreme court that make up their efficient legal system.
+Finland has several district courts, six courts of appeal, and a supreme court that make up its efficient legal system.

 7. New Zealand